sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 mathematics and is called *Gaṇita-pâda*, but this is too brief and does not give a clear idea of the state of mathematical knowledge in India in those times.
 According to Bhâskara I, the most competent scholiast of Âryabhaṭa I, the subjectmatter discussed by Âryabhaṭa I in his *Gaṇita-pâda* hardly deserves the name mathematics (*gaṇita*).
 He has preferred to call it ‘a bit of mathematics.’
-He writes: “In the *Gaṇita-pâda* the Âcârya (Âryabhaṭa) has dealt with the subject of mathematics (*gaṇita*) by indications only, whereas in the *Kâlakriyâ-pâda* and [*Gola-pâda*](# "These are the names of chapters three and four of the Âryabhaṭiya.") he has discussed “reckoning with time (*Kâlakriyâ*) and ‘spherical astronomy’ (*gola*) in detail.
+He writes: “In the *Gaṇita-pâda* the Âcârya (Âryabhaṭa) has dealt with the subject of mathematics (*gaṇita*) by indications only, whereas in the *Kâlakriyâ-pâda* and *Gola-pâda*[^4] he has discussed “reckoning with time (*Kâlakriyâ*) and ‘spherical astronomy’ (*gola*) in detail.
 So by the word *gaṇita* (used by Âryabhaṭa) one must understand ‘a bit of mathematics’.
 Otherwise, the subject of mathematics is vast.
 There are eight *vyavahâras* (determinations), *miśraka* (mixtures), *śreḍhi* (series), *kṣetra* (plane figures), *khâta* (excavations), *citi* (piles of bricks), *krâkacika* (saw problems) and *châyâ* (shadow).
 The *miśraka* is that which involves the mixture of several things.
 The *śreḍhi* is that which has a beginning (i.e., first term) and an increase (i.e., common difference).
 The *kṣetra* tells us how to calculate the area of a figure having several angles.
 The *khâta* enable us to know the volumes of excavations.
 The *citi* tells us the measure of a pile in terms of bricks.
 The *krâkacika* : The *krâkaca* (saw) is a tool which saws timber; that which relates to the sawing of timber, i.e., that which tells the measure of the timber sawn, is called *krâkacika* (*vyavahâra*).
 The *râši* tells us the amount of a heap of grain, etc. The *châyâ* tells us the time from the shadow of a gnomon, etc. Of the *vyavahâra- gaṇita* (practical or commercial mathematics, i.e., *Pâṭigaṇita*), which is thus of eight varieties, there are four bijas, viz., first, second, third, and fourth, i.e., *yâvattâvat* (‘theory of the simple equation’), *vargâvarga* (‘theory of the quadratic equation’), *ghanâghana* (‘theory of the cubic equation’), and *viṣama* (‘theory of the equations with several unknowns’).
 Rules and examples pertaining to each one of these have been compiled (in independent works) by

+[^4]: "These are the names of chapters three and four of the Âryabhaṭiya."

 Professors Maskarî Pûraṇa, Mudgala, and others.
 How can that be stated by the Âcârya (Âryabhaṭa) in a small work (like the *Âryabhaṭiya*)?
-So we have rightly said ‘[a bit of mathematics.”](# "Bhâskara I's comm. on Â, i.
-1.")The works of Maskarî Pûraṇa and Mudgala referred to above have not survived the ravages of time, but from what Bhâskara I says about them they must have been exclusively devoted to *Pâṭigaṇita* and algebra.
+So we have rightly said ‘a bit of mathematics.”[^5]The works of Maskarî Pûraṇa and Mudgala referred to above have not survived the ravages of time, but from what Bhâskara I says about them they must have been exclusively devoted to *Pâṭigaṇita* and algebra.
 Some of them might have existed before the time of Âryabhaṭa I. Bhâskara I has quoted a numbers of arithmetical rules from those works, which tend to show that early works on arithmetic, though generally of the same nature as later works, now available to us, had the special peculiarity of including rules for verifying the results of calculation.
 Those who have had the opportunity of going through the *Bakhshâli Manuscript* must have noted that varification forms an intrinsic part of solutions given in that manuscript.
 In the *Âryabhaṭiya*, too, we find a rule meant for the verification of areas of plane figures.
 (See Â, ii.
 9(i)).
 Bhâskara I has also sometimes verified his solutions.
 In later works we seldom come across any rules dealing with the verification of answers.

+[^5]: "Bhâskara I's comm. on Â, i.
+1."

    There is another important Hindu mathematician, Skandasena by name, who lived prior to the ninth century A.D.
 Pṛthûdakasvâmî (860 A.D.) has referred to this mathematician three times in his commentary on Chapter XII of the *Brâhma-sphuṭa-siddhânta* of Brahmagupta.
 He has made the following remarks in connection with that mathematician:

-    (1) ‘The sum of the series) which Âcârya Skandasena has interpreted with the help of a series-figure (*śreḍhi*) is meant to illustrate the figure [(of the series).”](# "यच्च स्कन्दसेनाचार्येण श्रेढीन्यायेन सङ्कलितं प्रदर्शितं तत सङकलनं क्षेत्रप्रदर्शनाय। See Pṛthûdakasvâmi’s comm. on BrSpsi, xii.
-2.")
+    (1) ‘The sum of the series) which Âcârya Skandasena has interpreted with the help of a series-figure (*śreḍhi*) is meant to illustrate the figure (of the series).”[^6]

      (2) “The Âcârya (Brahmagupta) has stated here only five varieties (of fractions).
 The sixth variety has been omitted, as it consists of the rest and is therefore virtually taught.

+[^6]: "यच्च स्कन्दसेनाचार्येण श्रेढीन्यायेन सङ्कलितं प्रदर्शितं तत सङकलनं क्षेत्रप्रदर्शनाय। See Pṛthûdakasvâmi’s comm. on BrSpsi, xii.
+2."

-It has been given by Skandasena and others under the name of [*bhâgamâtâ.*”](# "एवमिहाचार्येण पञ्चजातय एवोक्ताः । यत षष्ठीति तदात्मकैवातो गतार्थेति कृत्वा नोक्ता। स्कन्दसेनादिभिस्तस्या नाम कृते भागमातेति। See Pṛthûdakasvâmi's comm. on BrSpSi, xii.
-9")
+It has been given by Skandasena and others under the name of *bhâgamâtâ.*”[^7]

     (3) “This method (of multiplication) by parts is taught by Skandasena and others.
-In like manner the other methods of multiplication such as *tatstha* and *kapâṭa-sandhi*, taught by the same authors, may be inferred by the students’ [own ingenuity.”](# "See Pṛthûdakasvâmi’s comm. on BrSpSi, xii.
-55.")
+In like manner the other methods of multiplication such as *tatstha* and *kapâṭa-sandhi*, taught by the same authors, may be inferred by the students’ own ingenuity.”[^8]

+[^7]: "एवमिहाचार्येण पञ्चजातय एवोक्ताः । यत षष्ठीति तदात्मकैवातो गतार्थेति कृत्वा नोक्ता। स्कन्दसेनादिभिस्तस्या नाम कृते भागमातेति। See Pṛthûdakasvâmi's comm. on BrSpSi, xii.
+9"

     These references to Skandasena are of great historical importance, as they show that the methods of multiplication known as *kapâṭa-sandhi* (‘door-junction method’), *tatstha*, and *khaṇḍa* (‘multiplication by parts’), as well as the mixed fractions called *bhâgamâtâ* occurred also in early works on Hindu Pâṭigaṇita.
 We also learn that the geometrical interpretation of an arithmetic series with the help of a series-figure which has been explained in detail in Śrîdharâcârya's *Pâṭigaṇita* (See Rules 79-84) is due to Skandasena or some earlier mathematician and not to Śridharâcârya.

+[^8]: "See Pṛthûdakasvâmi’s comm. on BrSpSi, xii.
+55."

   The works of the mathematicians Skandasena and others mentioned by Pṛthûdakasvâmî are lost, and we are not in a position to say anything regarding them with definiteness.
 We have, however, recently discovered the following lines in a palm-leaf manuscript of a work on mathematics, entitled *Gaṇitâvalî*, which indicate that the works of Skandasena and other early writers were generally found to be difficult and unintelligible by the people :